 Employees took part in surveys during 2020, the feedback confirming that individuals felt the level of communication was right and also that they remained positive and had adjusted well to the new ways of working.

 Company policy supports equal opportunities and the employment and development of individuals with disabilities where their disabilities do not hinder the performance of their duties.
 Proactive adjustments are made to the working environment where required.

 Employee wellbeing has always been important, the Group aims to support employees in creating a positive feeling of well-being both inside and outside of the workplace.
 Guides, support tools and online training have been made available to all employees with the aim of creating a healthy, supportive working environment.
 As a Group we understand how important a healthy home life is to an individual’s wellbeing.
 The Group’s support structures have been extended to direct family members, with extended flexible working practices being adopted to support the ability of employees to manage the demands of both work and home priorities.

 Gender Pay Gap

-Macfarlane Group reported its Gender Pay Gap information in April 2019.
-This showed men’s mean hourly rate to be 12.9% higher than women’s and women’s median hourly rate to be 9.9% higher than men’s.
-The median pay gap in favour of women is reflective of the fact that our sales function is predominantly female, while the lower earning band of employees in production and logistics is predominantly male.
+This showed men’s mean hourly rate to be 7.2% higher than women’s and women’s median hourly rate to be 12.9% higher than men’s.
+The median pay gap in favour of women is reflective of our sales function being predominantly female, while the lower earning band of employees in production and logistics is predominantly male.
 These results do however change when reviewing the mean pay gap information.
-This is reflective of the demographics of the Senior Executive team and those printers (typically male) employed within Macfarlane Labels as skilled professionals, who receive competitive basic pay and a full shift system, offering a significant uplift on standard hourly rates.
+This is reflective of the demographics of the Senior Executive team and those printers (typically male) employed in Macfarlane Labels as skilled professionals, who receive competitive basic pay and a full shift system, offering a significant uplift on standard hourly rates.